UST-EDMM/tosca-lightning/README.md

 Open a browser a go to <http://localhost:8080> to launch the modeling environment.

-The TOSCA Lightning Modeling Environment is started on the *Service Template List* view.
+The TOSCA Lightning Modeling Environment is started in the *Service Template List* view.
 For the Quickstart, we prepared a TOSCA deployment model of the Spring PetClinic application.

-By clicking on the *PetClinic* Service Template you enter the *Service Template Detail* view.
+By clicking on the *PetClinic* Service Template, you enter the *Service Template Detail* view.

 ![](docs/quickstart/01-petclinic.png)